The Velvet Gang's Space Shuttle

 The Aerostar was part of the first generation of minivans, which combined the flexibility and spaciousness of commercial vans with amenities of the family station wagon.
 The era was kicked off when Chrysler announced the Caravan in 1983, taking everyone by surprise by building something that felt more like a car than a converted work vehicle.
 It was softer, more domestic, with front-wheel drive and wood-grain paneling.
 Ford was already committed to a different answer: rear-wheel drive, truck-derived platform, rated to tow more than twice the Caravan’s capacity, and was even eventually offered with a manual transmission and four-wheel-drive.

 In the 1980s, American cars were at their most pared back.
 The gas crisis of the 70s forced them to become smaller and more streamlined, in direct contrast to the flourishes that characterized previous decades.
 Ford’s design chief had spent the 70s running Ford of Europe and working with the Ghia design studio in Turin.
 The Aerostar was part of what he brought back: a position about what an American vehicle could look like.
 Ford compared its profile to a NASA Space Shuttle: a wedge shape, a sloped nose, a drag coefficient matching that of their luxury coupe.
-Its look may appear simple today, but it was designed with intention, from a distinct point-of-view.
-It just doesn’t announce it.
+Its look may appear simple today, but it was designed with intention, from a distinct point-of-view, at a particular inflection point for the industry.

-The Aerostar is from before the minivan became a symbol of something.
 There’s a window—between a form becoming available and a form becoming an icon—where the connection between feeling and understanding is especially alive.
 That’s where Riley is at home: the moment before something is named, before the creative is completely absorbed into the commercial.
-Both the van and the crew are there too: present before the form is decided, specific before the world names them.
+Both the Aerostar and the Velvet Gang are there too: present before the form is decided, specific before the world names them.
 That’s what makes the casting exact.